 A Tale About, Well, The Plague & Innocence

-Conversely, the contingent of villains is as menacing as it is fascinating with the highlight being a particularly unsettling segment where Inquisition head, Vitalis, injects himself with Episanguis via a rudimentary syringe, his arm dotted with oozing puncture holes as if some Middle Age smack addict.
+Conversely, the contingent of villains is as menacing as it is fascinating, with the highlight being a particularly unsettling segment where Inquisition head, Vitalis, injects himself with Episanguis via a rudimentary syringe and pricks his arm with oozing puncture holes as if he were some Middle Age smack addict.

 The closing chapters provide a well-orchestrated shift in the power dynamic leading up to that point.
 Much about the thrilling conclusion is best experienced first hand to avoid spoiling the surprise.
 And what a surprise it is.

 The puzzles, set pieces, and recurring progression-based environmental problem-solving are sufficiently intriguing and well-designed, but not complicated.
 Most require a degree of trial and error, but the puzzles remain among the most enjoyable facets throughout the game’s 12-hour or so story.

 There’s a lot of fun to be had in figuring out the obstacles A Plague Tale coughs up.
 From using inflamed sticks to part seas of squirming rats to throwing an alchemist’s concoction to ignite a brazier, unleashing the rats on unwitting guards by extinguishing their lanterns, and downing suspended chunks of meat to attract the rodents.

 Amicia’s bag of alchemist skills isn’t extensive, but the concoctions allow one to tackle each puzzle in a variety of ways using fire, distraction, light, and poison.

 The crafting system, although rudimentary, promotes tracking down scarce resources as each upgrade produces a tangible improvement that eases the stress of encounters.